Typora supports exporting the current document into PDF, HTML, HTML (without styles) and the Image format.

 menu.

-You could also assign it a shortcut key, following https://support.typora.io/Shortcut-Keys/#change-shortcut-keys.
+You could also assign it a shortcut key, by following - https://support.typora.io/Shortcut-Keys/#change-shortcut-keys.

 You can select Export